Airbnb puts €5M into ‘Community Tourism Program’ fund for local projects in Europe

 Airbnb says that a typical host on its platform in Europe made €2,400 and on average rents or shares his/her space for 27 nights in 2016.

-Airbnb, which is now active in 191 countries and expected by many to file for an IPO, is now worth some $31 billion and says it is profitable.
+Airbnb, which is now active in 191 countries and expected by many to file for an IPO, is now worth some $31 billion after raising $3.4 billion in funding, and it says it is now profitable.

 0